Young Saudis getting creative on YouTube

 "What makes C3 a success is not the product or the business model, but the lifestyle (it promotes)," said Abdulaziz al-Shalan, C3's co-founder.

-C3 also utilises in-content advertising and has integrated products from Unilever, BlackBerry, Saudi Telecom, Samsung, Dunkin' Donuts, Nestle and Coca-Cola Co into its shows.
+C3 also utilizes in-content advertising and has integrated products from Unilever, BlackBerry, Saudi Telecom, Samsung, Dunkin' Donuts, Nestle and Coca-Cola Co into its shows.

 "There's almost no (original) advertising in Saudi Arabia because there aren't a lot of creatives working in advertising agencies," said Shalan.